sdito000/Spotipydataproject/README.md

 The features that we chose have to do with the mood and production properties of the song.
 We feel that these features (tempo, danceability, valence, energy, speechiness, loudness, and instrumentalness) really contribute to what attracts the average ear to top songs.

-The description of audio features we have used, which we got from Spotify For Developers’ website, as follows:
+Here is a description of the audio features we have used:

 **Danceability**: Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.

 **Energy**: Energy represents a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy.

-**Instrumentalness**: Predicts whether a track contains no vocals.
-"Ooh" and "aah" sounds are treated as instrumental in this context.

-**Loudness**: Loudness describes how loud the track is.
+**Loudness**: The overall loudness throughout the entire track.

 **Speechiness**: Speechiness detects the presence of spoken words in a track.